 The debate lasted for 17 days and eventually Mandanmisra ‘s garland dried first and he lost the debate.
 Upaya Bharathi challenged Shankaracharya on a debate on marital life.
 After a time gap of one month, Shankaracharya won the debate.
 He begged Upaya Bharathi to follow him to a place he goes to frequently.
 She obliged on the condition that he will not turn back and look at her otherwise she will stop.

-Mandanmisra was now a disciple of Shankaracharya and him along with Upaya Bharathi started the journey following him.
-On reaching the village of Sringeri, he was surprised by an unusual sight on the banks of River Tunga.
+Mandanmisra was a disciple of Shankaracharya and he started the journey with Upaya Bharathi.
+On reaching the village of Sringeri, an unusual sight on the banks of River Tunga surprised him.
 A cobra was spreading out its hood over a frog in labor pains, to give it a shadow from the scorching mid-day sun.
 The sound of the anklets stopped and he turned back to look.
 Shankaracharya immediately installed the Sri Chakra on a rock there and installed Devi with the name Sharada.

-The Goddess appeared before him and said that this would be known as the Sharada Peetham and that she would stay at the Peetam to grace the devotees.
+The Goddess appeared before him and said that this would become famous as the Sharada Peetham and that she would stay at the Peetam to grace the devotees.
 Mandanamisra, now Sureshwara became the first pontiff of Sringeri Sharada Peetam.

-It is believed that Lord Shiva gifted the crystal Chandramouleeshwara Linga to Sri Adi Shankaracharya.
-The Linga can still be visited and the Chandramouleeshwara Pooja is performed for the Linga every night at 8:30 PM.
+According to beliefs, Lord Shiva gifted the crystal Chandramouleeshwara Linga to Sri Adi Shankaracharya.
+One can still visit the Linga and the Chandramouleeshwara Pooja takes place for the Linga every night at 8:30 PM.

-In the eastern half of the structure of Sri Vidyashankara Temple, a mandap with twelve pillars can be seen.
+In the eastern half of the structure of Sri Vidyashankara Temple, a mandap with twelve pillars is present.
 Each of them is adorned with twelve signs of the Zodiac in order.
 These pillars are arranged in such a way that the rays of the sun fall on each of them in order of the 12 solar months.

 A large Sudarshana Chakra can be seen in the Janardhana Temple in the complex.
 It is believed that offering prayers to the Chakra can ward off the feelings of enmity towards other human beings.
 It is also believed to protect devotees from all evil and harm.

-The ritual of Aksharabhyasa performed here is considered to be sacred and fulfilling.
+The ritual of Aksharabhyasa is sacred and fulfilling.
 The parents of kids in the age of 2-5 are given a slate and chalk or alternatively, a plate of rice on which they pray to Goddess Saraswati and the Guru to impart good knowledge and education to their children.